-Sight Support Hull and East Yorkshire will be launched on 1st May 2018 as the new name and identity for HERIB (Hull and East Riding Institute for the Blind) along with a modern new logo.
+Sight Support Hull and East Yorkshire was launched on 1st May 2018 as the new name and identity for HERIB (Hull and East Riding Institute for the Blind) along with a modern new logo.

 Q: Why is HERIB changing its name?